stephaniebonds/stephaniebonds.github.io/_pages/teaching.md

 * Advanced Econometrics (PhD), Spring 2025
 * Development Economics (PhD), Winter 2025

-I served as a Graduate Student Instructor (GSI) for the following courses at UC Berkeley:
+In graduate school, I also served as a Graduate Student Instructor (GSI) for the following courses at UC Berkeley:
 * Development Economics (Graduate), Department of Economics (2021)
 * International Economic Development Policy (Graduate), Masters of Development Practice (2020)
 * Labor Economics (Undergraduate), Department of Economics (2020)
 * Topics in Economics Research (Undergraduate), Department of Economics (2017-2019)

-You can find my teaching evaluations [here](https://stephaniebonds.com/files/Bonds_Teaching_Evals_full.pdf).